rd-alliance/metadata-directory/standards/ddi-data-documentation-initiative.md

 ---
 title: DDI - Data Documentation Initiative
 slug: ddi-data-documentation-initiative
+description: |
-description: <p>A widely-used international standard for describing data from the social, behavioral, and economic sciences.
-Expressed in XML, the DDI metadata specification supports the entire research data life cycle.</p><p>Sponsored by the DDI Alliance, DDI version 3.2 was released in 2014.</p>
+  <p>A widely used, international standard for describing data from the
+  social, behavioral, and economic sciences.
+Two versions of the standard are currently maintained in parallel:</p><ul><li>DDI Codebook (or DDI version 2) is the simpler of the two, and intended for documenting simple survey data for exchange or archiving.
+Version 2.5 was released in January 2014.</li><li>DDI Lifecycle (or DDI version 3) is richer and may be used to document datasets at each stage of their lifecycle from conceptualization through to publication and reuse.
+It is modular and extensible.
+Version 3.2 was published in March 2014.</li></ul><p>Both versions are XML-based and defined using XML Schemas.
+They were developed and are maintained by the DDI Alliance.</p>
 website: http://www.ddialliance.org/
 subjects:
 - arts-and-humanities